Identity and Branding System

 New Logo or Icon Development Procedure

-A new logo for the College must be initiated in the Office of Communications and Public Information and approved by the President.
+A new logo for the College must be initiated in the Office of Communications and Marketing and approved by the President.

 A department or division may also outsource development of a new icon as long as the department notifies the Communications Office before undertaking any design and allows the Communications Office to be a part of the approval process.

 All Tallahassee Community College letterhead, envelopes and business cards should be used for official correspondence and communications.
 Standardization helps to provide consistent institutional identity and to reduce design and printing errors that create unnecessary cost.